firedancer-io/firedancer/book/guide/getting-started.md

    launching.

  - The user Firedancer switches to after it has booted up and performed privileged initialization.
-This is given by the `user` option in your configuration TOML file.
+This is given by the `uid` and `gid` options in your configuration TOML file (which should correspond to the `user`).
    Firedancer requires nothing from this user and it should be as minimally permissioned as possible.
 It should never be `root` or another superuser, and the user should not be present in the sudoers file or have any other privileges.

 Only the `fdctl run` and `monitor` commands will switch to the non-privileged user, and other commands will run as the startup user